itsspriyansh/GSoC24/SPECIFICATIONS.md

 Users can connect their device with their computer using a USB cable.
 However, this can be inconvenient for some users in some circumstances.
 Some users might like to connect their devices wirelessly for their specific requirements.
 We wish to add a workflow allowing users to connect their device wirelessly without any physical connection whatsoever.
 This will improve accessibility of the users.

-### 2. Launching emulators and Managing multiple devices (real and emulator) is currently not possible with the current implementation of the tool.
+### 2. Launching AVDs and Managing multiple devices (real and emulator) is currently not possible with the current implementation of the tool.

 There are a lot of possible scenarios where developers would like to connect and manage multiple devices (real and emulator).
 The tool currently offers no such functionality to facilitate this requirement.
-We plan to create a workflow such that users can connect their devices, launch multiple emulators, view all the connected devices and disconnect any specific device they wish to.
+We plan to create a workflow such that users can connect their devices, launch multiple AVDs, view all the connected devices and disconnect any specific device they wish to.
 This improves the usability of the device to a great extent.

 ### 3. Searching the location of each binary to execute their commands is a hassle.

 The SDK offers a wide range of commands that users can execute depending on their requirements.
 We are planning to create several workflows for the most popular SDK commands.
 However, creating workflows for all the use cases covering all the available commands is not practically possible in a limited time period.
 The tool might cover the majority of the available commands in the future but as for now an alternative approach has to be developed to avoid the hassle of searching the locations of the binaries and improving user experience.

-### 4. Tool installs only a specific system images and emulator
+### 4. Tool installs only a specific system images and emulator device.

 The Android SDK offers a huge number of emulator devices that are not only mobile devices, but also android TVs and smart watches.
 There would be users/developers across the world who wish to test or try using any specific emulator depending on their requirements.
 The mobile-helper-tool currently sets up an emulator for pixel-5.
 To increase the reach and usability of the tool, we wish to add support for installing multiple emulators and corresponding system images.